It can be a bit of a shock when your child suddenly starts to stammer. This page outlines the basic information you need to know.

 There is more on therapy and therapists, both NHS and private, in our leaflet Speech and language therapy - information for parents of children who stammer.

-We suggest you look at our leaflets which give more information, including tips to help support your child.
-Another leaflet deals with bilingual children.
-If you prefer, you can get the leaflets as an Information Pack.
+We suggest you look at our leaflets which give more information, including tips to help support your child:

 You can connect with other parents of children who stammer through Facebook: see Social media and self-help for pre-school parents.

-Our Expert Parent website has information on early years education.
+Our education websites have information on early years education.